 - You have no right, power, or authority to bind Go Code Colorado, the Colorado Department of State, and the State of Colorado to the fulfillment of any condition, contract, or obligation or to create any liability binding on Go Code Colorado, the Colorado Department of State, and the State of Colorado.

 - You may not be an employee or independent contractor of Go Code Colorado, the Colorado Department of State, the Business Intelligence Center, or the Offices of the Governor (including, but not limited to, the Office of Economic Development and International Trade and the Office of Information Technology).

-- Each team must submit the code and related documentation for their entry to a repository on GitHub, within the Go Code Colorado organization, by 5:00 PM MDT on April 15, 2019 (GJ) and April 22, 2019 (Den), for the Semi-Final Review.
-The submission must include all source code of the entry, and a recorded video of the powerpoint slides with narrated audio.
+- Each Semi-Finalist team must submit the code and/or related documentation for their entry to a repository on GitHub, within the Go Code Colorado organization, by 5:00 PM MDT on April 15, 2019 (GJ) and April 22, 2019 (Den), for the Semi-Final Review.
+The submission must include all source code and related documentation of the entry, and a recorded video of the powerpoint slides with narrated audio.

 - The submission will be reviewed for technical merit as part of the final judging criteria.

 - All materials submitted to Go Code Colorado must be in English.